keepfast/keepfast/README.md

 ability to manage the history of changes in these indicators during the development cycle of the application.
-The main indicators will be time page load, page size, and the related degrees tools: pagespeed and yslow.
+The main indicators will be time page load, page size, and score related to pagespeed and yslow.

 ## Instructions